Benjamin Northey: Training

-In 1996 Northey commenced performance studies in classical saxophone at the University of Melbourne Conservatorium of Music, graduating in 1999 with First Class Honours.
+In 1996 Northey commenced performance studies in classical saxophone at the University of Melbourne Faculty of Music, graduating in 1999 with First Class Honours.
 It was only in the final year of his degree, at age 29, that he turned to conducting.
-This occurred under the mentorship of John Hopkins, who encouraged him to be the first candidate for his new Master of Music in Conducting degree at the Victorian College of the Arts and Music.
+This occurred under the mentorship of John Hopkins, who encouraged him to be the first candidate for his new Master of Music in Conducting degree at the University of Melbourne Faculty of Music.
 He graduated in 2002.

 In 2001 he won the Nelly Apt Scholarship for study in Israel.
 The same year he won the Symphony Australia Young Conductor of the year competition, marking the first time the two most prestigious Australian conducting prizes had been won by the same person in the same year.
 Part of the prize for the latter award was the opportunity to study in Sydney with Jorma Panula, under the aegis of the Symphony Australia Conductor Development Program.

-In 2002 he was the highest placed applicant to the Orchestral Conducting Course at the Sibelius Academy in Helsinki, Finland.
+In 2002 he was the highest placed applicant to the orchestral conducting course at the Sibelius Academy in Helsinki, Finland.
 He studied there for three years under Leif Segerstam and Atso Almila.
 In 2004 his diploma concert with the Sibelius Academy Symphony Orchestra was awarded the international jury's highest possible mark.
 The program included the European premiere of Brett Dean's Amphitheatre.
 He completed his tertiary studies in 2006 as a guest student in Jorma Panula's class at Sweden's Royal College of Music, Stockholm.

 In 2007 he was chosen from a worldwide field as one of three participants in the International Conductor's Academy of the Allianz Cultural Foundation.
 This involved a year-long mentorship with the London Philharmonic Orchestra (LPO) and the Philharmonia Orchestra, with conductors Christoph von Dohnányi and Vladimir Jurowski.
-This culminated in a performance of Stravinsky's Symphony in C in June 2008 at the Royal Festival Hall in London.
+It culminated in a performance of Stravinsky's Symphony in C in June 2008 at the Royal Festival Hall in London.